 Permission for part-time enrollment will be granted only as a special exception, and usually only for medical reasons.
 A written, detailed plan for completing remaining degree requirements must be approved by the program director and filed with the Dean of Students.
-MArch I and MDes students may be able to choose the split-semester option, which extends their final term to the full academic year for part-time study.
+MArch I students may be able to choose the split-semester option, which extends their final term to the full academic year for part-time study.
 Students must take a minimum of eight units in order to remain eligible for financial aid.
 When splitting, international students must take a minimum of 16 units in the fall term of the split year in order to maintain their visa status.

 Splitting for International Students

 International students who are enrolling in thesis in the spring semester pay for one extra course (four units) if they decide to split.
 The reason for this is that in order for international students to maintain their student visas, they must be considered full-time students during the fall of their split-semester year (enrolled in 16 units or four courses).
 Sixteen units in the fall and 12 (thesis) in the spring are 28 units, which is four more than full tuition.
 (That results in 1/4 more tuition in the fall.)